gmmunoz/MyPlace/README.md

 6. Once logged in to the application, you can either choose to view the list of places you've been or places you wish to go.
 7. Within either list, you can choose to see all the places you've added to the list or you can add a new place to the list.
 8. To add a new place to the list, click the button in the upper right hand corner of the list page and then you will be prompted to enter your search criteria.
 From there, you can choose the place from the search results that you want to add to your list, add a comment about the place, and then click add to add that place to the list.
-9. To view a specific place's information, you can select the desired place and click "View Info" button.
-You will then be prompted to another page, where you must click "See Info" in order for that pinned place's information such as address, name and comment to appear.
+9. To view a specific place's information, you can select the desired place and click the "View Info" button.
+You will then be prompted to another page, where you must click the "See Info" button in order for that pinned place's information such as address, name and comment to appear.
-10. You can then either go back to see the list and see specifc information, go back to go to the other list, search and add a new place, or simply logout.
+10. You can then either go back to see the list and see specific information, go back to go to the other list, search and add a new place, or simply logout.

 To run the tests, you must: